Who We Are

 What We Believe

 As a Christian school, what we believe about faith and life is supremely important.
 Covenant Day School is a ministry of Christ Covenant Church, a congregation in the Presbyterian Church in America.
-As a Presbyterian church, Christ Covenant is guided by the Bible and our theological understanding of Scripture is found in the Westminster Confession of Faith and Catechisms.
+As a Presbyterian church, Christ Covenant is guided by the Bible, and our theological understanding of Scripture is found in the Westminster Confession of Faith and Catechisms.
 As a ministry of the church, Covenant Day School is guided by the same doctrinal convictions.

 Having said that, we realize that many—indeed, most—of our families come from other church traditions.
 While it is important to understand the school’s underlying theological commitments, we are delighted that Christian families from other church traditions who believe the Bible and hold to the historic Christian faith choose CDS for the formal education of their children.